CMSgov/design-system/packages/docs/src/pages/startup/site-package.md

 The CMS Design System supports the ability to preview your project's theme in the context of the design system's documentation site.
 This can be a convenient way to preview how your project's Sass affects the existing component styles.

 1. Run `yarn start:theme` to generate documentation and preview your theme's styles.
-A `docs` sub-?directory will be placed in your theme's directory.
+A `docs` sub-directory will be placed in your theme's directory.
 1. Run `yarn build:theme` to compile the documentation site for your theme.
 A `docs` sub-directory will be placed in your theme's directory.

 **Note**: